Skills Development

 • have been employed with gross insurable earnings of $2000 or higher annually, in at least 5 of the last 10 years.

-• You are otherwise job-ready but lack marketable skills and need new or additional occupational skills in order to improve your employment prospects
+• You are otherwise job-ready but lack marketable skills and need new or additional occupational skills to improve your employment prospects

 AND